xinwenfu/GenCyber/Networking/README.md

 The first part of the message is the request line, containing:
 * A method (HTTP command) such as *GET*, which requests data such a web page
 * A document address such as /, which indicates the root folder
-* An HTTP version number such as HTTP/1.1
+* A HTTP version number such as HTTP/1.1
 The second part of the message is the optional information.
-For example, *host* indicates the server to which the request is being sent.
-The can be observed the HTTP request message has a well defined format.
-Therefore, the server will be able to understand the the request.
+In this example, *host* indicates the server to which the request is being sent.
+It can be observed the HTTP request message has a well defined format.
+Therefore, the server will be able to understand the the request and sends back the requested web page, which also follows a well defined format.
-Networks have many protocols so that computers can talk with each other.
+Networks have many protocols for a variety of purposes.

 The TCP/IP protocol suite is the protocol architecture of the Internet.
-It has four layers: Application, Transport, Network, and Data Link Layer.
+It has four layers: Application, Transport, Network, and Data Link Layer as shown in the figure below.
 Protocols on each layer do particular things.
 Details of implementation of lower layers are hidden from upper layers.